bioc/dittoSeq/README.md

 **Major functionality updates are coming in the next release!**

-Current updates in 'devel' dittoSeq v1.15, coming soon in Bioconductor 3.19:
+Updates in dittoSeq v1.16 (Bioconductor 3.19):

 - Feature Extensions: